 - 1) Make sure that the burner carton supplied is the correct one for the boiler.
 The crate tag on the boiler lists the Crown part numbers for the Beckett and Riello burner cartons that may be used with it. - 2) Remove the burner mounting bolts and washers from the front door.
-Make sure that the burner gasket is in place and undamaged and mount the burner to the door as shown in Figure 4.0. - 3) Plug the burner cord into the receptacle on the lower right front corner of the boiler. - 4) The FSZ100 uses a pair of second pass baffles which are included in the burner carton and which must be installed in the field.
-Install these as shown in Figure 4.0.
-All baffles are factory installed on other models. - 5) Install the barometric draft regulator, and other piping/trim, as described in the Venting and Piping sections of this manual.
+Make sure that the burner gasket is in place and undamaged and mount the burner to the door. - 3) Plug the burner cord into the receptacle on the lower right front corner of the boiler as shown in Figure 4.0 - 4) Install the barometric draft regulator, and other piping/trim, as described in the Venting and Piping sections of this manual. - 5) Different baffle arrangements are used based on the boiler size and choice of burner.
+In some cases these baffles are included in the boiler and in other cases they are provided in the burner carton.
+In addition, some models use a refractory blanket which is shipped in the burner carton and which must be installed in the combustion chamber.
+Finally, in some cases burners are supplied with insulation wrapped around the inserted burner tube.